Toronto

 Old Montreal

-Explore the cobblestone streets and historic architecture of the 17th-century district.
-Visit the Notre-Dame Basilica for its stunning blue interior.
+Walk the cobblestone streets of the historic district.
+Visit the Notre-Dame Basilica for its stunning interior.

 2